-1. Reject the appeal and affirm the original decision and/or sanctions; or a.
-Modify the decision and/or sanction(s) in question; or b.
+- 1. Reject the appeal and affirm the original decision and/or sanctions; or - 2.
+Approve the appeal; and - a.
+Modify the decision and/or sanction(s) in question; or - b.
 Require that the matter be reopened and that elements of the Conduct process, including without limitations hearings, be repeated.